12 fallacies that should be avoided when constructing arguments

 Individual attack

-For example, in a sentence “the previous method reported by jack et al. is not valid because their experiment is tailored to the requirements set by a funding body”.
+For example, in a sentence “The previous method reported by Jack et al. is not valid because their experiment is tailored to the requirements set by a funding body”.

 It is not allowed to write the above sentence.